Back to all posts

 A remote-working couple uses separate desks in a bright Narvarte two-bedroom apartment in Mexico City.

-The cheapest mistake is assuming a one-bedroom will feel large enough because the two of you like each other.
+The cheapest mistake is assuming a 1BR will work because the two of you like each other.

 The practical question is not affection.
 It is calendar conflict.